christina-yun/IRS-datascrape-utilities/README.md

 #### Format of 'form_terms_array'
 - The form_terms_array argument is an array of strings
-- Each string must be as written the way it's represented in 'Product Number' on IRS.gov website
+- Each string must be as written the way it's represented in 'Product Number' on IRS.gov website but can be upper or lower cased
     - Good: 'form 1040-ez', 'Form 1040-ez', 'Form 1040-EZ'
     - Bad: '1040-ez', '1040 ez', 'Form 1040 EZ'